VanadeysHaven/Skuddbot-v2/changelogs/ALPHA2.2.1-changelog.md

 ## Changed
 - `!serversettings` now has pages!
 - Reworked the Reaction Buttons system to add support for reaction removals.
+- When you now don't specify a bet in FFA, you will bet with your `DEFAULT_BET` value.
+  - To enter without a bet you can specify 0 as your bet or use the :crossed_swords: reaction.

 ## Fixed
 - The "game was started by admin" notice being out of place in Free for All's.